-(b) LEVEL A/B (knob)
+19 LEVEL A/B knob

 The LEVEL control allows to set the trigger level, i.e. the voltage resp. signal level, which will generate a trigger to start the time base whenever the signal passes that level.
-In most Ytmodes the readout will show a symbol the vertical position of which indicates the signal point which will trigger.
-The trigger symbol will not be shown those modes where there is no direct relationship between trigger signal and trigger point.
+In most Yt modes the readout will show a symbol the vertical position of which indicates the signal point which will trigger.
+The trigger symbol will be "parked" on the second graticule line from the bottom in those modes where there is no direct relationship between trigger signal and trigger point.